Alexander Culbertson: Early life

 Culbertson was born in Chambersburg, Pennsylvania in 1809.
 His family was of Scots-Irish ancestry, and he was named for his great-grandfather.
 He left the family home in 1826, when he followed his uncle, John Craighead Culbertson, a sutler with the army, to Florida.
 There, under his uncle's tutelage, he traveled throughout the south and learned the rudiments of trade.

 In 1827, he came to St. Louis where he made his first contacts with John Jacob Astor's American Fur Company, then managed by Pierre Chouteau, Jr. He and his uncle did not stay in the area, but instead traveled to the Minnesota frontier and traded with Native people there.

 In the west

 In 1833, Culbertson returned to St. Louis and signed a three-year contract with the American Fur Company, beginning work as a clerk.
-After reaching Fort Union, his boss, Kenneth McKenzie, assigned him to Fort McKenzie, in present-day Montana, then part of Nebraska Territory.
+After reaching Fort Union, his boss, Kenneth McKenzie, assigned him to Fort McKenzie, in present-day Montana.
 Three weeks after he arrived, he married a Piegan woman, whose name was not recorded.
 It is unclear how long this first marriage lasted.
 He became Bourgeois (Manager) of the Fort in 1834.